Safecast/bGeigieMini/README.md

 ## Example Sketches

-The sketches given in examples are the actuall firmware of the different Safecast bGeigie devices:
+The sketches given in examples are the actual firmware of the different Safecast bGeigie devices:

 * bGeigieMini
 * bGeigieClassic